-4. Conclusion In Sections 2.1 and 2.2.1 we reviewed and extended the ACM for representing transport in two-phase random media, for the infinite continuum and lattice settings, respectively.
-This method provides the Stieltjes integral representations displayed in equation (2.12) for the effective transport coefficients of such composite media, which involve spectral measures associated with the self-adjoint random operators $M_i = \chi_i \Gamma \chi_i$ and $K_i = \chi_i \Upsilon \chi_i$ .
-Here, $\chi_i$ is the characteristic function for material phase i = 1, 2 and the operators $\Gamma = \vec{\nabla} (\Delta^{-1}) \vec{\nabla} \cdot$ and $\Upsilon = -\vec{\nabla} \times (\Delta^{-1}) \vec{\nabla} \times$ act as projectors onto curl-free and divergence-free fields, respectively.

-In Section 2.2.2 we developed the ACM for representing transport in two-phase random media, with finite lattice composite microstructure.
-This novel formulation yields discrete Stieltjes integral representations for the effective transport coefficients of such media, displayed in equation (2.36) of Theorem 2.1, which is a key theoretical contribution of this work.
-We accomplished this by developing a novel formulation of the ACM in Section 2.2.3, that is equivalent to the original formulation [34], which holds for both the finite lattice setting and the infinite, continuum and lattice settings.
-We also provided a projection method for numerically efficient, rigorous computation of spectral measures and effective parameters for composite media with finite lattice microstructure.
+In sections 2.1 and 2.2.1, we reviewed and extended the ACM for representing transport in two-phase random media, for the infinite continuum and lattice settings, respectively.
+This method provides the Stieltjes integral representations displayed in Equation (2.12) for the effective transport coefficients of such composite media, which involve spectral measures associated with the self-adjoint random operators $M_i = \chi_i \Gamma \chi_i$ and $K_i = \chi_i \Upsilon \chi_i$.
+Here, χ_i is the characteristic function for material phase i = 1, 2, and the operators $\Gamma = \vec{\nabla} (\Delta^{-1}) \vec{\nabla} \cdot$ and $\Upsilon = -\vec{\nabla} \times (\Delta^{-1}) \vec{\nabla} \times$ act as projectors onto curl-free and divergence-free fields, respectively.
+In Section 2.2.2, we developed the ACM for representing transport in two-phase random media with finite lattice composite microstructure, yielding discrete Stieltjes integral representations for the effective transport coefficients of such media, displayed in Equation (2.36) of Theorem 2.1, which is a key theoretical contribution of this work.
+We accomplished this by developing a unified formulation of the ACM in Section 2.2.3 that is equivalent to the original formulation [33], and holds for both the finite lattice setting and the infinite, continuum and lattice settings.
+We also provided a projection method for numerically efficient, rigorous computation of spectral measures and effective parameters for composite media with finite lattice composite microstructure.
 This projection method is summarized by equations (2.57)-(2.59).
-In this finite lattice case, the operators $\chi_i$ , $\Gamma$ , and $\Upsilon$ are represented by real-symmetric projection matrices, and the spectral measures of the associated real-symmetric random matrices $M_i$ and $K_i$ are given explicitly in terms of their eigenvalues and eigenvectors, as displayed in equation (2.36).
+In this finite lattice case, the operators χ_i , Γ , and Υ are represented by real-symmetric projection matrices, and the spectral measures of the associated real-symmetric random matrices M_i and K_i are given explicitly in terms of their eigenvalues and eigenvectors, as displayed in Equation (2.36).

 In Section 2.2.2, following the statement of Theorem 2.1, we introduced three families of locally isotropic, statistically isotropic, and anisotropic random media with finite lattice composite microstructure.
-In Section 3 we employed the projection method to compute the spectral measures and effective parameters associated with these families of random media.
-To our knowledge, this is the first time that the spectral measures $\eta{kk}$ and $\kappa{kk}$ underlying the effective complex resistivity $\rho{kk}^$ have been computed for such composite microstructures.
+In Section 3, we employed the projection method to compute the spectral measures and effective parameters associated with these families of random media.
+To our knowledge, this is the first time that the spectral measures η{kk} and κ{kk} underlying the effective complex resistivity ρ{kk}^ have been computed for such composite microstructures.
 These computations not only demonstrate several important properties of the spectral measures and effective parameters, but they also serve as a consistency check to the theory developed here.

-The computed spectral functions and effective complex parameters for anisotropic random media, displayed in Figure 3.1, are consistent with the symmetries of the model.
-Consistent with general theory [58], our computations of the effective parameters for isotropic random media satisfy $\sigma{kk}^ = 1/\rho{kk}^$ , k = 1, ..., d (to numerical accuracy and statistical truncation).
-Moreover, the computed spectral functions and effective parameters are consistent with isotropy and satisfy $\mu{jj}(\lambda) = \mu{kk}(\lambda)$ and $\sigma{jj}^ = \sigma{kk}^$ , for example, for all j, k = 1, ..., d (to numerical accuracy, finite size effects, and statistical truncation).
-Figure 3.3 demonstrates that the projection method accurately calculates the spectral measures and effective parameters for statistically self-dual composite microstructures.
-Furthermore, Figure 3.7 shows that the computed spectral measures are in excellent agreement with equation (2.14), which holds for general stationary two-phase random media [60].
+The computed spectral functions and effective complex parameters for anisotropic random media displayed in Figure 3.1 are consistent with the symmetries of the model.
+Consistent with general theory [56], our computations of the effective parameters for isotropic random media satisfy $\sigma{kk}^ = 1/\rho{kk}^$, k = 1, ..., d (to numerical accuracy and statistical truncation).
+Moreover, the computed spectral functions and effective parameters are consistent with isotropy and satisfy $\mu{jj}(\lambda) = \mu{kk}(\lambda)$ and $\sigma{jj}^ = \sigma{kk}^$, for example, for all j,k=1,...,d (to numerical accuracy, finite size effects, and statistical truncation).
+Figure 3.3 demonstrates that the projection method accurately computes the spectral measures and effective parameters for statistically self-dual composite microstructures.
+Furthermore, Figure 3.7 shows that the computed spectral measures are in excellent agreement with Equation (2.14), which holds for general stationary two-phase random media [58].